Marcel Domergue

-Marcel Domergue (16 November 1901 – date of death unknown) was a French international footballer.
+Marcel Domergue (16 November 1901 – 25 March 1969) was a French international footballer.
 He is mostly known for his international career and seven-year club stint at Red Star FC where he won the Coupe de France in 1928.
 Domergue made his international debut on 30 April 1922 in a 4–0 defeat to Spain.
 He was a member of the French teams that participated in the football tournament at both the 1924 and 1928 Summer Olympics.